justinethier/cyclone/README.md

    You can use [`rlwrap`](http://linux.die.net/man/1/rlwrap) to make the interpreter more friendly, EG: `rlwrap icyc`.

-3. Read the documentation below for detailed information on how to use Cyclone.
+3. Read the documentation below for more information on how to use Cyclone.

 Documentation
 -------------

 The [User Manual](docs/User-Manual.md) covers in detail how to use Cyclone, and provides information and API documentation on the Scheme language features implemented by Cyclone.

-The [Development Guide](docs/Development.md) contains instructions for hacking on Cyclone.

 [Writing the Cyclone Scheme Compiler](docs/Writing-the-Cyclone-Scheme-Compiler.md) provides high-level details on how the compiler was written and how it works.

-Finally, if you need a place to start learning the Scheme language try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).
+Finally, if you need another resource to start learning the Scheme language please try a classic textbook such as [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

 License
 -------